pearswick/dumpany/README.md

 2024-03-15_ACME_LIMITED_annual_accounts.pdf
 2024-02-01_ACME_LIMITED_confirmation_statement.pdf

 **Note:**
-Older documents use a legacy file naming system at Companies House. dumpany will use an alternative bit of the metadata to handle these files but, due to the way Companies House data was previously organised, you may see some weird file names.
+Older documents use a legacy file naming system at Companies House. dumpany will use an alternative bit of the metadata to handle these files but, due to the way Companies House data was previously organised, you may see some weird file names for old documents.

 ## Setup